bakaphp/kanvas-doc/messages.md

 ## Interact with Messages

-This method allows you to interact with messages.
-Send likes, share, unlike and report.
-It receive the parameters ID of the message and [InteractionType]() interface.
+This method allows you to interact with messages, such as sending likes, sharing, unliking, and reporting.
+It takes the message ID and InteractionType interface as parameters.

 ```js
 Kanvas.messages.interactWithMessage(